JMencius/fakephase/README.md

 :warning: <mark>**Do not use this software for haplotype phasing in any general scientific research, clinical applications, industrial production, or other medical, commercial, and political applications.**</mark>

 ## Introduction
 Fake telomere-to-telomere haloptype phasing algorithm.
+The aim of `fakephase` is to show that traditional haplotype phasing metrics can be `hacked`.

 ## Installation
 ### Option1. local installation